TalanSoft/www-talansoft-com-wiki/VlkSamples/flappy-bird.md

 Help Amelia Birdhart navigate through a series of Bald Trees!
 A single touch game with score tracking.

 # In-game Tutorial
-Objective: Get as far as you can before you crashed.
+Objective: Get as far as you can before you crash.

 **Step 01:** **Left-click** on the word Start to begin the game.